-Our development plan Project 150, linked to the College’s 150th anniversary in 2021, is seeing major investment in sport, music and drama, which promotes leadership, teamwork and self-belief.
+Our development plan Project 150, linked to the College’s 150th anniversary in 2021, is seeing major investment in sport, music and drama, all of which promotes leadership, teamwork and self-belief.
 We use our proximity to the sea for sailing and arrange international sports tours.
 Our Duke of Edinburgh Award scheme is thriving and growing in popularity.

 We offer firm support for life after Dover College, and have a strong Alumni and Old Dovorian network.
-Our University and careers advice is second to none, and we have close links with higher education establishments around the world.
+Our University and careers advice is exceptional and we have close links with higher education establishments around the world.

 Mr G E Doodes MA FRSA